open-mmlab/mmpretrain/docs/en/advanced_guides/schedule.md

 # Customize Training Schedule

-In our codebase, [default training schedules](https://github.com/open-mmlab/mmclassification/blob/master/configs/_base_/schedules) have beed provided for common datasets such as CIFAR, ImageNet, etc. If we attempt to experiment on these datasets for higher accuracy or on different new methods and datasets, we might possibly need to modify the strategies.
+In our codebase, [default training schedules](https://github.com/open-mmlab/mmclassification/blob/master/configs/_base_/schedules) have been provided for common datasets such as CIFAR, ImageNet, etc. If we attempt to experiment on these datasets for higher accuracy or on different new methods and datasets, we might possibly need to modify the strategies.

-In this tutorial, we will introduce how to modify configs to construct optimizers, use parameter-wise finely configuration, gradient clipping, gradient accumulation

-learning rate and momentum schedules, as well as how to use parameter-wise finely configuration, gradient clipping, gradient accumulation, and customize self-implemented methods for the project.
+In this tutorial, we will introduce how to modify configs to construct optimizers, use parameter-wise finely configuration, gradient clipping, gradient accumulation as well as customize learning rate and momentum schedules.
+Furthermore, introduce a template to customize self-implemented optimizationmethods for the project.

 <!-- TOC -->